Problem of evil: Formulation

 The problem of evil refers to the challenge of reconciling the existence of evil and suffering with our view of the world, especially but not exclusively, with belief in an omnipotent, omnibenevolent, and omniscient God who acts in the world.
-These arguments all begin with the assumption that a being such as a possible God would agree with human perspectives and want to eliminate evil as humans see and define it.
-This, in turn, assumes that God is a personal being, though not all theodicists would agree; that God interacts, or at least has interacted with the world at some point, and is willing to continue to do so, which also has a lack of complete agreement; and that humans can recognize and agree upon evil as something that can be rendered intelligible and, therefore, discussed.

-The problem may be described either experientially or theoretically.
+The problem of evil may be described either experientially or theoretically.
 The experiential problem is the difficulty in believing in a concept of a loving God when confronted by evil and suffering in the real world, such as from epidemics, or wars, or murder, or natural disasters where innocent people become victims.
-The problem of evil is also a theoretical one, usually described and studied by religion scholars in two varieties: the logical problem and the evidential problem.
+Theoretically, the problem is usually described and studied by religion scholars in two varieties: the logical problem and the evidential problem.

 One of the earliest statements of the problem is found in early Buddhist texts.
-In the Majjhima Nikāya, the Buddha (6th or 5th century BCE) states that if a God created sentient beings, then due to the pain and suffering they feel, he is likely to be an evil God.
+In the Majjhima Nikāya, the Buddha (6th or 5th century BCE) states that if a god created sentient beings, then due to the pain and suffering they feel, he is likely to be an evil god.

 Logical problem of evil

-Possibly originating with Greek philosopher Epicurus (341–270 BCE), Hume summarizes Epicurus's version of the problem as follows: "Is God willing to prevent evil, but not able?
-Then he is not omnipotent.
-Is he able, but not willing?
-Then he is malevolent.
-Is he both able and willing?
-Then from whence comes evil?"
+The problem of evil possibly originates from the Greek philosopher Epicurus (341–270 BCE).
+Hume summarizes Epicurus's version of the problem as follows:

+"Is [god] willing to prevent evil, but not able? then is he impotent.
+Is he able, but not willing? then is he malevolent.
+Is he both able and willing? whence then is evil?"

 The logical argument from evil is as follows:

-P1.
-If an omnipotent, omnibenevolent and omniscient god exists, then evil does not.

-P2.
-There is evil in the world.

-C1.
-Therefore, an omnipotent, omnibenevolent and omniscient god does not exist.